 The most obvious thing about fado is its mood.
 But what about its structure?
 Maybe that is where I could look for a connection.

-Saudade rewards the same treatment.
-We are usually told it is untranslatable, which is true but not especially useful.
-Teixeira de Pascoaes, who spent a career on the question, defined it in 1913 as "the action of desire on remembrance and of remembrance on desire".
+Saudade, we are usually told, is untranslatable, which is true but not especially useful.
+Teixeira de Pascoaes, who spent a career on the question, described it in 1913 as "the action of desire on remembrance and of remembrance on desire".
 A movement, not a state.

 Currently, the poetry of Sophia de Mello Breyner Andresen feels closer to me than fado does.
-Not because I am intimately familiar with her work, but from what little I have read, her Atlantic gives me no ready-made sadness to borrow.
+Not because I am intimately familiar with her work, but from what little I have read, her Atlantic offers something I can understand.
 It is clean, hard, physical.
 Light, salt, distance and force.
+All the qualities that drew me here in the first place.

 Maria Helena Vieira da Silva, whose tiles are in the Lisbon metro, spent a lifetime making grids misbehave.
 Her paintings often begin with structure: interiors, tiled spaces, the suggestion of streets or shelves or scaffolding.
 But the structure is never quite fixed.
-It wobbles a bit as if the order was being remembered rather than measured with precision.
+It wobbles a bit.
+Refuses to behave.

 And underpinning everything is the language.
 The damned language.
 So fiendishly difficult to get your tongue around.
 Let alone get started on verb conjugation.
-Some of the words that have stayed with me have impinged on my work.
-Estrago, (damage), gave an ongoing body of work its title.
+Some of the words that have stayed with me have lodged themselves in my work.
+Estrago (damage) gave an ongoing body of work its title.
 Fado is beginning to give the next one a structure.

-The Atlantic I photograph is not an abstract idea of ocean.
-It is this Atlantic: Portuguese, battered by wind, crossed by histories I am only beginning to understand.
-I am learning it the way you learn a language as an adult: slowly, haltingly, with embarrassing errors, corrected usually by Carlos at the bar with his jokey “go home English”.
+The Atlantic I photograph is not a poetic, abstract idea of an ocean.
+It is this actual ocean, directly in front of me.
+It is not the Jersey Atlantic I loved as a child.
+This is the Portuguese version, battered by wind, with histories running through it that I am only just beginning to understand.
+I am learning about it slowly –– along with the language.
+It has to be said that progress is slow.
+Embarrassing errors made, corrected usually by Carlos at the bar with his jokey “go home English”.
 At least I think it's a joke.

 I will never sing fado.
-This seems to me the correct outcome for all concerned.
-But the silence before the song is not owned by anyone.
-It is a practice any of us might adopt.
-Lower the lights, stop the talk, try to give the loss a form and make the form as beautiful or as meaningful as you can manage.
+All things considered, this seems to me the correct outcome for all concerned.
+But I keep thinking about the silence before the song.
+There is something I can learn from that – stop the chatter for a moment.
+Think about how to give the loss a form and make the form as beautiful or as meaningful as you can manage.

 And maybe put the phone in your pocket.